 Training and Seminars

-Sam has lectured on advocacy, criminal law and spoken on life at the Bar at the London School of Economics, Birkbeck College, the University of Law and the University of West London.
+He has guest lectured on advocacy and criminal law at the London School of Economics, Birkbeck College, the University of Law and the University of West London.

 He has recently lectured on human trafficking and modern slavery and has written on knife crime: https://www.counselmagazine.co.uk/articles/moral-panic